-A burgeoning technology industry in Seattle has driven the state's economy forward and attracted new talent to Washington.
-That trend is a boon not only to those in the tech industry but also to entrepreneurs who indirectly benefit from the growth in that sector.
-As profits rise, startups open and more people flood into the state to seek jobs, entrepreneurs in other industries see their customer bases expand and their clientele's disposable income rise.
+Seattle’s burgeoning tech industry has propelled the state’s economy forward, attracting new talent to Washington.
+That trend is a boon for tech industry businesses and entrepreneurs who indirectly benefit from tech industry growth.
+As profits rise, startups launch and more people flood the state seeking jobs, entrepreneurs in other industries see their customer bases expand and customers’ disposable incomes rise.

-"We're seeing massive growth right now driven by the tech industry," said Nipul Patel, co-founder and chief operating officer of entrepreneurial network Townsquared.
-"It's accompanied by population changes to the younger side and higher incomes, which is having a huge impact in many ways.
+“We’re seeing massive growth right now driven by the tech industry,” said Nipul Patel, a media consultant for software companies who co-founded the entrepreneurial network Townsquared.
+“It’s accompanied by population changes to the younger side and higher incomes, which is having a huge impact in many ways.
 People have more discretionary income.
-They have more income to spend on the products and services small businesses carry."
+They have more income to spend on the products and services small businesses carry.”